Ellouzlab/ViruLink/README.md

 #### Input requirements
 * Provide each genome as **one** FASTA record with a unique ID.
 * If your genome spans several contigs, simply concatenate them; classification results are unchanged.
+Multiple queries can be in one fasta file - each record will be predicted seperately.
   Example:

   ```fasta